davidchesnut/office-js/add-in-ids/README.md

 - `Get-OrganizationAddIn | Select-Object -Property DisplayName, AssetID, ProductID, ProviderName`

 The command lists all add-ins you deployed on your tenant.
 If any add-ins have a value for the **AssetID** then they are deployed from the Microsoft store and you can search the `add-ins-using-exchange-tokens.xlsx` spreadsheet to see if they use legacy tokens.
-For next steps, see [Determine if Microsoft store add-ins are using legacy tokens](#determine-if-microsoft-store-add-ins-are-using-legacy-tokens).

 Add-ins without a value for the **AssetID** are centrally deployed.
 These can’t be found in the spreadsheet.